 Accelerated programs in computer science prepare graduate students for challenging yet rewarding upper-level careers in the field of computer science.

-There are numerous career options with an online master’s degree in computer science.
+An online master’s degree in computer science offers numerous career options for graduates.
 The sheer number of concentrations and specializations in online degree programs demonstrate how wide the field is.
-Specialization include:
+Specializations include:

 Even better, the field of computer science is ever-evolving, necessitating the need for new technology for software and software systems, design and development, theory, and the application of new technologies, the field only continues to grow.